anshimagupta/cli/Networking.md

 The edge gateway provides a DHCP service that can be operated with the `dhcp` command.

-The `dhcp` command shows the status of the DCHP service:
+With no parameters, the `dhcp` command shows the status of the DCHP service:

     $ vca dhcp